Your Complete SEO Site Audit for 2022

 2. Does your current Keyword Strategies work best for your website?

 Before jumping into a real SEO site audit, examine first your current set of Keywords.
 Practically, a good assessment or audit helps you in determining quality Keywords.
 More often than not, the right Keywords are preferred.
-For these Keywords are truly performing well and are often refers to as’ easy wins’ Keywords.
+For these Keywords are truly performing well and are often referred to as’ easy wins’ Keywords.

 Earlier, we have made mention of the SMART principle.
 Yes, it is rightly applicable too in your right choice of Keywords.
 And in determining whether these work well for you.